AD-SDL/pf400_module_ros/README.md

 - A program sent to robot will be executed immediately unless there is a prior operation running on the robot.
 - If a second motion command is sent while the referenced robot is moving, the second command is blocked and will not reply until the first motion is complete.

+### Current features
+* Robot initilazation (enable power, home robot joints, attach robot to the software and check robot state)
+* Set motion profile
+* Locate current location
+* Stop movement
+* Move to one location
+* Perform pick up and drop off plate operations from the OT2s
+* Send complex programs such as transfer plate between two robots or execute full plate transfer between each robot.

 # Development
 ## Enable remote connections on PF400
 - Enter IP address of the PF400 (192.168.0.1) in a web browser and then clink on Admin.